Hughav92/PhD_Thesis_Obsidian_Vault/Manuscript Writing/SiFiBand in Interactive Music/SiFiBand in Interactive Music - Data Collection Procedure.md

 ## Procedure

-Log each of the devices (BioArmband, Myo, Delsys) separately.
+Log each of the devices (SiFiBand, Myo, Delsys) separately.